sonereker/simple-auth/README.md

 After `Quick Run`, you have a RESTful API server running at http://localhost:8080.
 It provides the following endpoints:

-- `POST /v1/users`: create a new user account
+- `POST /v1/users`: create a new user
 - `POST /v1/users/login`: login with given credentials
-- `GET /v1/users/current`: get user authenticated with JWT token
+- `GET /v1/users/current`: get current user

 with cURL: